-- Geographic segmentation that is based on location like state, city or street addresses.
+- Geographic segmentation that is based on location, such as state, city or street addresses.

-- Demographic segmentation which focuses on features such as a gender, race, and age.
+- Demographic segmentation, which focuses on features such as gender, race, and age.

-- Psychographic segmentation that considers attributes relating to personality, values, attitudes, interests, or lifestyles, like being an active runner or a Republican.
+- Psychographic segmentation that considers attributes relating to personality, values, attitudes, interests, or lifestyles, such as being an active runner or a Republican.

-To segment potential customers into a target market, you need to answer:
+To segment potential customers into a target market, you need to answer the following questions:

 - How old is your ideal customer?